AxisCommunications/acap-native-sdk-examples/vdo-larod/README.md

 - **app/Makefile** - Makefile containing the build and link instructions for building the ACAP application.
 - **app/manifest.json.artpec8** - Defines the application and its configuration when building for DLPU with TensorFlow Lite.
 - **app/manifest.json.cpu** - Defines the application and its configuration when building for CPU with TensorFlow Lite.
+- **app/manifest.json.cv25** - Defines the application and its configuration when building chip and model for cv25 DLPU.
 - **app/manifest.json.edgetpu** - Defines the application and its configuration when building chip and model for Google TPU.
 - **app/vdo-larod.c** - Application using larod, written in C.
 - **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example specified.